bencyna/pitch_parser/README.md

 You can install it from here https://www.python.org/downloads/  <br>

 ### Option 1, Our own test cases
-Now make sure to set the permission for the .sh files.
+Now make sure to set the permission for the .sh files. <br>
 You use these two commands.
 Run them one after the other <br>
 ``` chmod +x run_scanner.sh ```
 <br>